-- 14.1 As part of our whole school approach to safeguarding, we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately. - 14.2 Creating a culture in which all concerns about adults (including allegations that do not meet the harms threshold are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.
-If implemented correctly, this should encourage an open and transparent culture; enable our school to identify concerning, problematic or inappropriate behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of the school are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the school. - 14.3 If anyone has a 'low-level' concern this does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold set out in section 13 of this annex.
-A low-level concern is any concern no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' that an adult working in or on behalf of the school may have acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, but does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO. - 14.4 Examples of such behaviour could include, but are not limited to: - Being over friendly with children; - Having favourites; - Taking photographs of children on their mobile phone; - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door - Using inappropriate sexualised, intimidating or offensive language. - 14.5 Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse. - 14.6 It is crucial that any such concerns, including those which do not meet the allegation/harm threshold, are shared responsibly with the headteacher (this should include self-referral) so that they can be recorded and dealt with appropriately.
-Ensuring they are dealt with effectively should also protect those working in or on behalf of schools and colleges from potential false allegations or misunderstandings.
+- 14.1.
+As part of our whole school approach to safeguarding, we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately. - 14.2.
+Creating a culture in which all concerns about adults (including allegations that do not meet the harms threshold) are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.
+This will encourage an open and transparent culture; enable our school to identify concerning, problematic or inappropriate behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of the school are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the school. - 14.3.
+If anyone has a 'low-level' concern this does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold set out in Section 13 of this annex.
+A low-level concern is any concern no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' that an adult working in or on behalf of the school may have acted in a way that is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, but does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO. - 14.4.
+Examples of such behaviour could include, but are not limited to: - Being over friendly with children - Having favourites - Taking photographs of children on their mobile phone - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door - Using inappropriate sexualised, intimidating or offensive language - Humiliating pupils